Ever since going full-time with photography and videography a few years ago, I have relied on SanDisk memory cards to store my footage.

 Down to the main event!
 Allow me to introduce you to both of these powerful SD cards.

-With a history dating back over 32 years, and being the third-largest company in the world for memory (after Samsung and Toshiba), you know this is going to be a robust SD card.
+With a history dating back over 32 years, and is the third-largest company in the world for memory (after Samsung and Toshiba), you know this is going to be a robust SD card.

 For over ten years, the SanDisk Extreme has been a favorite with photographers and filmmakers for its speed and reliability—and this latest incarnation appears that it will remain as successful.